maxonrow/maxathon/README.md

 | Cookbook | [Medium Article](https://medium.com/maxonrow/maxathon-challenge-5-ui-ux-a0837a2ffb11) |

 <br>

-# **Rules**
-- You will receive a GitHub repository from the organisation to submit your work.
-Only submissions in your official repository will be considered.
-- You may use existing code to start with, but you must make clear which new work you have produced in the hackathon.
-Your submission will be judged only on the new work.
-- Your final code need to be supplied together with **Dockerfile or Docker Compose** so that judges can run your code for final evaluation easily.

 # **Judging Process & Criteria**
 - Pitch : The 20 finalist teams will pitch their solution via the platform on 3-October-2020.
 Each team will have 10 minutes, including the Q&A session.